Who's silencing Guantanamo court audio feed, judge asks

 The CIA has acknowledged that Mohammed was subjected to the simulated drowning technique known as waterboarding.
 The defendants said they also were subjected to sleep deprivation, threats, and being chained in painful positions.

-The defense lawyers argue that constituted illegal pretrial punishment and "outrageous government misconduct" that could justify dismissal of the charges, or at least spare the defendants from execution if convicted.
+The defence lawyers argue that constituted illegal pretrial punishment and "outrageous government misconduct" that could justify dismissal of the charges, or at least spare the defendants from execution if convicted.

 'CRIME SCENE'